quii/learn-go-with-tests/arrays-and-slices.md

 ```

 To get the value out of an array at a particular index, just use `array[index]`
 syntax.
-In this case we are using `for` to iterate 5 times to work through the
+In this case, we are using `for` to iterate 5 times to work through the
 array and add each item onto `sum`.

 ### A note on source control

-At this point if you are using source control \(which you should!\) I would
+At this point, if you are using source control \(which you should!\) I would
 `commit` the code as it is.
 We have working software backed by a test.

 I _wouldn't_ push to master though, because I plan to refactor next.
 It is nice